crashmoney/obsidian-typewriter/README.md

 - Multicolored highlights support (achieved through the use of inline color classes)
   - To use the multicolored highlights, use `<text class=orange>This is some orange text</text>`
   - *Current colors supported: green (light and dark mode), orange (light mode)*
-- Clean preview without link colors (achieved through YAML header `cssclass: nolink`)
+- Clean preview without link colors or tags (achieved through YAML header `cssclass: nolink`)
-  - Uncomment the `@print` snippet in the theme file to get a clean PDF export
 - Highlight on the active line for focus

 ## Recommended Plugins